sellerstx1982/ai-case-study/README.md

 ### Target Customers

-* Traditional Automakers
+* Traditional Automakers [3]
-* Ride-sharing and Delivery Companies
+* Ride-sharing and Delivery Companies [3]
-* Logistics and Trucking Companies
+* Logistics and Trucking Companies [3]

 ### Market Information

 * Unable to specify actual total size of the market.
+[3]
 * McKinsey & Company estimates the market size to be $1.5 trillion by 2030.
+[3]
 * Aurora's market cap based on future potential is $4.4 billion.

-Aurora's market size cannot be determined, but I found their market cap and market opportunity information about autonomous vehicles.
-Aurora's market cap, which is the total market value placed on Aurora based on its future potential is $4.4 billion.
-In regards to market opportunity information, McKinsey & Company predicts the autonomous vehicle market to be $1.5 trillion by 2030.
 [3]

+### Advantages

+* Expertise of Founders
+* Partnerships with Vehicle Manufacturers
+* Access to city streets and highways in Texas.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)